-a. the Act: the Higher Education and Scientific Research Act (in Dutch, the WHW), in the Dutch Bulletin of Acts, Orders and Decrees, number 593 and as amended since; b. the programme: the Bachelor's degree programme as denoted in Article 7.3a paragraph 1, subparagraph a of the Act; c. student: anyone enrolled at Delft University of Technology as a student or extraneous student for the purpose of benefiting from education and/or for the purpose of sitting the examinations and undergoing the degree audit which form part of the programme; d. cohort: the group of students who have registered for a degree programme for the first time in a given academic year; e. first year: the first year of the programme with a study load of 60 credits, as stated in Article 7.8 of the Act; f.
-Bachelor's phase: The first, second and third years of the undergraduate (BSc) programme; g. teaching period: half a semester; h. subject: a teaching unit within the programme as intended in Article 7.3, paragraphs 2 and 3 of the Act; i. practical: a practical exercise as intended in Article 7.13, paragraph 2, subparagraph d of the Act, taking one of the following forms: writing a thesis; conducting a project or experimental design;
+a. the Act: the Higher Education and Scientific Research Act (in Dutch, the WHW), in the Dutch Bulletin of Acts, Orders and Decrees, number 593 and as amended since; b. the programme: the Bachelor's degree programme as denoted in Article 7.3a paragraph 1, paragraph b of the Act; c. student: anyone enrolled at Delft University of Technology as a student or extraneous student for the purpose of benefiting from education and/or for the purpose of sitting the examinations and undergoing the degree audit which form part of the programme; d. cohort: the group of students who have registered for a degree programme for the first time in a given academic year; e. first year: the first two semesters of the programme with a study load of 60 credits, as stated in Article 7.8 subsection 8 of the Act; f.
+Bachelor's phase: The first, second and third years of the undergraduate (BSc) programme; g. teaching period: half a semester; h. subject: a teaching unit within the programme as intended in Article 7.3, subsection 2 and 3 of the Act; a subject can consist of a number of components i. practical: a practical exercise as intended in Article 7.13, subsection 2, paragraph d of the Act, taking one of the following forms: writing a thesis;

+• conducting a project or experimental design;